Allianz Guru Series by Henry Yang: What You Need to Do Before Investing

 Head of Investments

-Henry is a graduate of University of the Philippines for Electrical Engineering - the first few years of his career are in building maintenance, electrical design and installations for construction projects and even teaching engineering to the next generation.
-Afterwards he took his Masters in Business Management also from UP Los Banos and worked at various investment-related roles from a top local bank, a US-based investment company and a global insurance competitor.
-He is also a CFA Charterholder.
+Henry Yang is a Chartered Financial Analyst (CFA) holder and a graduate of the University of the Philippines with a degree in Electrical Engineering.
+He spent the initial years of his career in building maintenance, electrical design and installation of construction projects, and teaching engineering.
+Later, he pursued his Master's in Business Management from the University of the Philippines - Los Baños as well as held investment-related roles at a top local bank, a U.S.-based investment company, and a global insurance competitor.
+Currently, he serves as the Head of Investments at Allianz PNB Life Insurance, Inc.